jul/scam/assets/aide.book.html.md

 Since I don't like pain, it is an experience I don't recommend.

+[^1]: I think I forgot to check if images were present before generating
+    the PDF assuming people would check the HTML first.
+Stupid me.

-[^1]: I am beginning to find this feature useless.
+[^2]: I am beginning to find this feature useless.
 Less is more, hence
     I'm thinking of removing it.

-[^2]: [The save by hitting CTRL +S is actually in the base
+[^3]: [The save by hitting CTRL +S is actually in the base
     code](https://github.com/jul/scam/commit/1957c08d958d8a8b8e67324d19e6602fa7a1612c)
     but I don't know how to show it to the user.
 Lol.

-[^3]: because I did not wanted to code a file explorer of the potential
+[^4]: because I did not wanted to code a file explorer of the potential
     attachment (I hate front end development as much as back end one);

-[^4]: I did messed up thing if I remember well, and I'm pretty sure that
+[^5]: I did messed up thing if I remember well, and I'm pretty sure that
     instead of a joint on *comment_id* I do it in one tiny **vicious** place of the interface on *id*.

-[^5]: I am beginning to find this feature useless.
+[^6]: I am beginning to find this feature useless.
 Less is more, hence
     I'm thinking of removing it.

-[^6]: I changed the interface by removing features, but I had the
+[^7]: I changed the interface by removing features, but I had the
     lazyness to write the migration script and change the custom SQL I wrote.
 Planning for migration scripts and version handling is quite a lot of work you know, that I will not priorize because, I have the skills, but not the will.

-[^7]: same thing as above
+[^8]: same thing as above

-[^8]: I think I forgot to check if images were present before generating
+[^9]: I think I forgot to check if images were present before generating
     the PDF assuming people would check the HTML first.
 Stupid me.